-9Notice that, given the magnitude or order of transport costs, assuming an additive or a multiplicative form for country/product fixed effects does not make a substantial difference since, for small values (as we generally obtain), we have τi ×τk −1 ≃ (τi −1)+(τk −1) and ti +tk ≃ (1+ti)×(1+tk)−1Ti X Tk - 1 - 1) + Tk - 1) and ti tk (1 + ti) x (1 + tk) — 1.
+Notice that, given the magnitude or order of transport costs, assuming an additive or a multiplicative form for country/product fixed effects does not make a substantial difference since, for small values (as we generally obtain), we have τi ×τk −1 ≃ (τi −1)+(τk −1) and ti +tk ≃ (1+ti)×(1+tk)−1.
 We also provide a robustness analysis to the separability assumption.
 Given the much higher number of fixed effects to estimate, we run this robustness check on a sub-sample of goods/origin countries.
-See Section 4 for a detailed presentation of this robustness check
+See Section 4 for a detailed presentation of this robustness check.

-10The basis of the method is to approximate the model by a linear one and to refine the parameters by successive iterations.
+The basis of the method is to approximate the model by a linear one and to refine the parameters by successive iterations.
 The intuitive criterion for convergence is that the sum of squares of residuals does not increase from one iteration to the next.
-See Wooldridge (2001) for more details
+See Wooldridge (2001) for more details.

-110ne way to gauge the relevance of this assumption is to provide a decomposition variance exercise on the observed cif-fas price.
-As reported in Appendix B.3, the share of the observed variance that is accounted for by the between-sector (s) variance is roughly similar to the between-product (k) variance
+One way to gauge the relevance of this assumption is to provide a decomposition variance exercise on the observed CIF-FAS price.
+As reported in Appendix B.3, the share of the observed variance that is accounted for by the between- sector(s) variance is roughly similar to the between-product (k) variance.

-120ne may object that we could preserve the estimation at the 5-digit level by running an OLS estimation on the equation taken in level, i.e. on the basis of Equation (2), specifying the error term additively.
-This would not solve the problem though, for three main complementary reasons.
+One may object that we could preserve the estimation at the 5-digit level by running an OLS estimation on the equation taken in level, i.e. on the basis of Equation (2), specifying the error term additively.
+This would not solve the problem, however, for three main complementary reasons.
 First, at the 5-digit level the number of fixed effects to include in the estimation would be more than 430,000 (with 216 countries and 2,029 products), making the estimation computationally extremely burdensome, even in OLS.
 Imposing Equations (3) and (4) to reduce the number of fixed effects would drive us back to the non-linearity issue for fixed effects.
 Second, making the error term (specified as following a normal law centered on 0) enter Equation (2) additively implies negative values for some of the estimated residuals Eik, which is inconsistent with the constraint that Pik > 1.
-Third, estimating the equation in level does not eliminate the fact that

-Pik

-it is non-linear by nature, as long as there are additive costs to estimate (see Equation (2) for tik 0).
+Third, estimating the equation in level does not eliminate the fact that it is non-linear by nature, as long as there are additive costs to estimate (see Equation (2) for tik 0).

-13Note that, strictly speaking, the exact equation that we estimate is the following:
+Note that, strictly speaking, the exact equation that we estimate is the following:

 Ei + as(k) 11.(k) cik